DKL59/Data-Analytics-Portfolio/README.md

 ---

 ## 🧩 About Me
-I’ve always been fascinated by how meanings, patterns, aha moments could be found in the massive heaps of data.
-That curiosity led me to pursue data analytics, where I now turn raw data into insights that help businesses make better, evidence-based decisions.
+I help businesses make smarter decisions by transforming complex data into clear, actionable insights.

-Recently, I completed the Data Analytics Career Accelerator from The London School of Economics and Political Science (LSE).
-The program helped me strengthen my skills in Python, SQL, Excel, and Power BI, and taught me how to combine analytical thinking with business storytelling.
+I have completed the Data Analytics Career Accelerator training from The London School of Economics and Political Science (LSE) presented in collaboration with FourthRev.
+This training helped me strengthen my skills in Python, Excel, Tableau, SQL and taught me how to combine analytical thinking with business storytelling when providing data-driven solution to business problems.
 I enjoy the full data journey — cleaning, analyzing, visualizing and reporting the findings.

+With hands-on experience in Python, SQL, Tableau, and Excel, I specialize in analyzing large datasets, uncovering trends, and translating findings into strategies that drive measurable impact.
+My approach goes beyond reporting—I focus on solving real business problems and delivering insights that influence outcomes.

+With a background in business economics and strategy, I bring a strong understanding of how data connects to business performance, enabling me to bridge the gap between technical analysis and decision-making.

+What I bring:

+ - Data analysis using Python (Pandas, NumPy, Scikit-learn) to uncover patterns and opportunities.
+ - Creating Interactive dashboards in Tableau that communicate insights clearly to stakeholders.
+ - A business-first mindset—prioritizing insights that solve real problems.

+I’m particularly interested in opportunities where data is used not just to understand the past, but to shape future strategy.
 I’m now looking for remote opportunities as a Data Analyst, Business Intelligence Analyst, or Business Analyst, where I can collaborate with diverse teams and continue learning through meaningful, data-driven work.

 ## 🧰 Core Skills
 ✅ Data Cleaning & Preparation